 - Chevron B29 [29-75-06-2] (Alo Lawler): New to Alo Lawler (St Helens, Merseyside) and raced in the 1975 British Formula Atlantic championship, sponsored by L&B Excavations Ltd. Also used in the Irish championship that year, and in libre racing.
 Retained by Lawler for 1976, when he raced it in the Shellsport G8 championship, the Irish Formula Atlantic championship, the British Indylantic championship, and in libre racing.
 Sold to John Eastwood and raced in the Irish Formula Atlantic series.
 To Joe Greenan (Belfast, Northern Ireland) for 1978, and entered by Irish Racing Cars in Irish Atlantic, then raced by Ken Fildes (Clonskeagh, Dublin) in 1979 and 1980.
 Sold to English wheeler dealer Bobby Howlings (Congleton, Cheshire) for 1981, and raced by Howlings in rounds of the reintroduced British Formula Atlantic championship.
 Sold to Stuart Harte (Littleborough, Greater Manchester) and fitted with a 2.2-litre Hart 420R engine for sprints and hillclimbs.
 After Harte's death, the car was retained by his family until 2011, when it was sold to Jon Waggitt.
 Waggitt sold it to Chris Porritt in July 2011, and he spent some years returning it to running condition.
 He first raced it at Laguna Seca in March 2020, then brought it back to the UK later that year.

 - Brabham BT36 (Bobby Howlings): New to a new team, Rondel Racing, run by ex-MRD F1 chief mechanic Ron Dennis and ex-MRD F1 and Indy mechanic Neil Trundle, for Tim Schenken to race in F2 in 1971.
 Sold to dealer Bobby Howlings, and used by him in libre racing in March 1972.
 Then sold to Tate of Leeds (Racing) for Malcolm Wayne to race in Formula Atlantic, but leased to Graham Hill to use in the early F2 races at Thruxton and Hockenheim before his BT38 was delivered.
 Sold back to Howlings in May 1972, then to Arthur Moore for libre, but crashed on his debut.
-For Moore in libre again in 1973, then unknown for two years before Howlings (yet again) raced it in Shellsport G8 in early 1976, fitted with a Cosworth FVC.
+For Moore in libre again in 1973 with a Cosworth FVA engine, and in 1974 with a 1800cc Cosworth FVC.
+Then unknown for nearly two years before Howlings (yet again) raced it in Shellsport G8 in early 1976, again fitted with a 1800cc Cosworth FVC.
 To John Tait and used in Shellsport G8 in 1976 and 1977.
 To Eddy D'Hoe in Belgium in 1978, and hillclimbed with an FVA engine.
 To Regis Jumez 1980, and used in French hillclimbs.
 Later back via Howlings, who may have taken it back when he sold Jumez a Chevron B48, in 1984 to collector Anthony Mayman, then via John Harper and Ted Walker to Peter Williams in 1989.
 To Andrew Fellowes (Benowa, Queensland, Australia) 2002, then to Ian Rimmer in 2009.

 - Lola T330 [HU2] (Alan Jones): See full history: Lola T330 HU2.